 It has also been raised that the site is being overdeveloped and it is acknowledged that the Local Development Plan gives an indicative capacity of 50 units on the site.
 This indicative capacity was provided initially by the landowner (NHS) prior to any detailed layout and constraints being assessed on the site.
-Following extensive pre- application discussions, the layout is considered suitable and appropriate for the scale of the site.
+Following extensive preapplication discussions, the layout is considered suitable and appropriate for the scale of the site.
 The site has the capacity for the number of units proposed, without resulting in overdevelopment.
 It is considered that the gardens are a suitable size and in line with the footprint of the dwellings.
-There is also adequate green PRE-APPLICATION COMMENTS: space/provision of play facilities within the site.
-Discussions centred around good design and layout for the site, connectivity, links to public transport, schools and general access requirements, as well as drainage along with noise implications from surrounding uses.
+There is also adequate green space/provision of play facilities within the site.
+PRE-APPLICATION COMMENTS: Discussions centred around good design and layout for the site, connectivity, links to public transport, schools and general access requirements, as well as drainage along with noise implications from surrounding uses.

+surrounding uses.
+ENVIRONMENTAL STATEMENT Not required.
+APPROPRIATE ASSESSMENT Not applicable.
 DESIGN/ACCESS STATEMENT Provides further information on the development proposal, including site background and details, communications and planning, site analysis and appraisals and design principles.
 OTHER ASSESSMENTS - Tree Survey - Identifies all species on site and plan for any removals and tree protection measures to be put in place where appropriate.
 Landscape Strategy - Provides further information in respect to planning context, landscape design objectives, landscape layout and design proposals, and key open space areas.
 Ecological Survey - Recommends a number of surveys and assessments are undertaken, prior to works commencing on site.
 Transport Statement - Provides an assessment of the development with respect to site access, sustainable transport, traffic generation and distribution, junction and network assessment, and car parking and servicing.
 The analysis undertaken confirms that the impact of the development proposal can be accommodated on the road network.
 Flood Risk Assessment - Assessment concludes that the proposed development does not present an unacceptable or unmanageable flood risk, subject to a number of recommendations.
 Drainage Impact Assessment - Assessment concludes that the proposed development can be drained in a sustainable manner to meet the requirements of Scottish Water and Renfrewshire Council subject to a number of recommendations.
 Noise Impact Assessment - Assesses the impact of road traffic noise on the proposed development, with a recommendation for acoustic barriers and uprated glazing at certain plots to maintain residential amenity.
 Pre-Application Consultation Report - Provides an overview of the consultation undertaken, including the public event held on the 26th April 2018.
 There was a mixed response from the 35 attendees at the event.

-LOCAL DEVELOPMENT PLAN POLICIES/ OTHER MATERIAL CONSIDERATIONS Adopted Renfrewshire Local Development Plan (August 2014) Policy P3 - Additional Housing Sites Policy I1 - Connecting Places Policy I3 - Potential Transport Improvements Policy I5 - Flooding and Drainage New Development Supplementary Guidance Places Development Criteria Places Checklist Open Space Provision in New Developments Infrastructure Development Criteria Connecting Places Flooding and Drainage Material considerations Renfrewshire's Places Residential Design Guide Scottish Government publications on Designing Streets and Designing Places.
+LOCAL DE PLAN POL OTHER MA CONSIDER ATERIAL Adopted Renfrewshire Local Development Plan (Augus Policy P3 - Additional Housing Sites Policy I1 - Connecting Places Policy I3 - Potential Transport Improvements Policy I5 - Flooding and Drainage st 2014) New Development Supplementary Guidance Places Development Criteria Places Checklist Open Space Provision in New Developments Infrastructure Development Criteria Connecting Places Flooding and Drainage Material considerations Renfrewshire's Places Residential Design Guide Scottish Government publications on Designing Designing Places.
+Streets and